HariPranav/Academic_Portfolio/content/post/cloud-native-devops-pipelines-for-managing-data-ml-workflows/index.md

 You can then make changes in the code push the commit to the repository and the pipeline will run and deploy the Latest changes to ECR via the DevOps Pipeline.

-If you do, You **yyess, You** have implemented have implemented a cloud native DevOps scalable pipeline for Machine Learning and Data Engineering .
+If you do, You **yyess, You** have implemented have implemented a cloud native DevOps scalable pipeline for Machine Learning and DataEngineering .

 **Don't forget to leave a Like, Share and Comment !!!!!**